TOP

 Print resolution

 Print resolution is crucial in situations where more detailed printing on the label necessitates better resolution, like when printing logos or illustrations.
-There are printers with a resolution between 200 and 600 dpi, but you can also discover printers with lower or higher resolution.
+There are printers with a resolution between 200 and 600 dpi, but you can also discover printers with lower or higher resolutions.
 For typical printing requirements like text or barcodes, 200 dpi is sufficient.

 Flexibility in technology